First-time homebuyer? Here’s what you’ll need to know…

 Government-Insured or Conventional loan:

 In addition to deciding between a fixed rate, adjustable rate or a combination of the two, you’ll also need to decide if you want your loan to be insured and guaranteed by the federal government or not.
 Of the government-insured options, there is the FHA, the VA, and the USDA.
-Each is tailored to meet specific needs and have different advantages.
+Each is tailored to meet specific needs and has different advantages.

 Jumbo or Conforming loan: